Democrats Win Easily in New Mexico's First District

 House Democrats will keep their seat in New Mexico’s First Congressional District after state Rep. Melanie Stansbury (D) notched a clear victory in Tuesday’s race to fill the vacancy of former Rep. Deb Haaland (D-NM), who left her post in March to become Interior Department secretary.

-Stansbury defeated state Sen. Mark Moores (R) by 25 points, with 100 percent of the vote counted early Wednesday morning.
+Stansbury defeated state Sen. Mark Moores (R) by 25 points, with all votes counted as of early Wednesday morning.

 Haaland in 2020 had won the district — which includes much of the state’s most populous city, Albuquerque — by 16 points, while President Joe Biden defeated former President Donald Trump in the district by 23 points.

-Stansbury’s win, therefore, came as predicted and will allow House Democrats to retain their 12-year hold on the seat.
+Stansbury’s win therefore came unsurprisingly, and it allows House Democrats to continue holding a seat they have occupied for a dozen years.

-Shortly after polls closed at 9:00 p.m. local time, the New Mexico Democrat posted a photo and brief thank you note to social media:
+After the outcome became clear Tuesday night, Stansbury posted a photo and brief thank you note to social media:

 Thank you New Mexico! ❤️❤️ pic.twitter.com/p0VnZvAg66